 Calls for Contributions

 We are currently looking for interested members to join the GloSYS working group to help move the project forward.
 We would be especially delighted to have members from Africa or Latin America as well as those with a social science background join us, but members from all regions and disciplines are welcome.
 If you are interested in finding out more, please contact Marie Neumann, the GloSYS Researcher, or sign up for our mailing list.

-Drawing upon the knowledge and experiences of the global network of GYA members, we initiated the GloSYS project by conducting a novel international pilot study, which provided a systematic overview of the diverse state of young scholars across the world.
+Drawing upon the knowledge and experiences of the global network of GYA members, we initiated the GloSYS project by conducting a novel international pilot study.
+This initial study was funded by Germany’s Federal Ministry of Education and Research (BMBF) and supported by the Volkswagen Foundation, and provided a systematic overview of the diverse state of young scholars across the world.
 The study utilized a three-pronged mixed-methods approach, 1) gathering pre-existing statistical data and conducting literature and policy analyses, 2) collecting survey data, and 3) conducting one-on-one interviews with young scientists.
 Through this study, we identified global trends affecting the early careers of young scientists and scholars, including issues pertaining to support structures and mentorship, training, work-life balance, and gender disparities.
 Our findings were published in a report, which received widespread media coverage in high-profile journals and magazines, such as Nature, Science, and Times Higher Education.
 GYA members presented the GloSYS report at the First Africa Young Academies Regional Conference, and to a group of human resource experts from the German national research organizations.
 The report was also discussed at the annual Society of Research into Higher Education meeting.